Why EMCO MSI Package Builder

 Customize an Existing Installation

-Your installations requires tuning after deployment?
-Repackage it by capturing system changes, so all the installation and customization changes are included into the output package.
-All works automatically.
+Does your installation require post-deployment configuration?
+Repackage it by capturing system changes so that both installation and customization actions are included in the output package.
+Everything is handled automatically.

 You can also configure the generated package to run custom actions before/after deployment, so it can run executables if you need.